aerickt/steno-dictionaries/README.md

 > Note: stroking `-FPLT` does not leave a trailing period.

-#### Phonetics and orthography
+#### Phonetics
 The main principles of Plover theory have been left unchanged and Learn Plover! or Art of Chording are fully compatible with this dictionary (apart from word breaks as well as suffixes and prefixes).
 The following list includes changes I've made as well as any rules or tips not necessarily mentioned in any main learning resources for stock Plover.
  - `*PL` is used as the -mp cluster intsead of `-FRP`
- - Ending syllables that fall out of steno order
+ - Ending sounds that fall out of steno order can be written using right hand consonant strokes
-    - `-P` ends syllables with a p sound
    - `HEL/-P` → help
-    - `-L` ends syllables with an l
    - `STRAPBG/-L` → strangle
-    - `-PL` ends syllables with m
    - `HEL/-PL` → helm
-    - Any other ending sounds use asterisk
-       - `PHUL/*FP` → mulch
+   - For `-F` and `-T`, asterisk is used to prevent conflicts
      - `TKEL/*F` → delve
      - `HREUPL/*F` → lymph
+     - `WURS/*T` → wurst
-       - Briefer outlines also exist that use inversions or compound clusters
+   - Briefer outlines using compound clusters and inversions are also available and should be preferred
- - `OR` is used for the "or" sound
+ - `OR` is used for the "or" sound, never `OER`
-    - `OER` is only used in briefs and suffix sounds
  - `KWR` is used in certain diphthongs such as:
    - `SREUD/KWROE` → video
    - `AEUR/KWRA` → area
    - `EUPB/SOPL/TPHEU/KWRA` → insomnia
    - `RAOE/KWRAL/TEU` → reality
    - `#PHAR/KWROE` → Mario
    - `HAUP/KWRA` → haupia
-       - You may find entries such as `HAU/PEU/KWRA` → haupia; these are not recommended as they may be incomplete
+     - You may find entries such as `HAU/PEU/KWRA` → haupia;
+       - They may be used as fallbacks, but are not recommended as they are longer to write
    - Essentially, if the vowel can be approximated with "Y", it is used
  - `KHUR` is always used for the "chur" sound
    - `HREBG/KHUR` → lecture
    - `KAP/KHUR` → capture
    - `PHA/KHUR` → mature
  - `TWAL` is used for "chwal" sounds found in words like the following that are usually spelled as "-tual":
    - `SPEU/REU/TWAL` → spiritual
    - `AOE/SREPB/TWAL` → eventual
    - `EUPB/TE/HREBG/TWAL` → intellectual
+ - Alternatively, `WAL` can be used to represent "-ual" with the T being left to the previous stroke:
+   - `SPEU/REUT/WAL` → spiritual
+   - `AOE/SREPBT/WAL` → eventual
-    - `PHAOU/TWAL` → mutual
+   - `EUPB/TE/HREBGT/WAL` → intellectual
- - `TK*EU` is always used for the initial `TKEU` sound when starting a word
+ - `TK*EU` is always used for the initial `TKEU` sound when starting a word. `TKEU` is reserved for the frays "did I"
    - `TK*EU/REBGT` → direct
-    - `TK*EU/HREU/SKWREPBT` → diligents
+   - `TK*EU/HREU/SKWREPBT` → diligent
  - `TP*EU` is used for sounds spelled with "ph" that are pronounced as "F"
    - `TP*EU/SEUBGS` → physics
    - `TP*EU/HRO/SO/TP*EU` → philosophy
  - `EU` is used for long I when it is spelled with an "I" or a "Y"
    - `AR/PE/SKWREU/KWROE` → arpegg**i**o
    - `KUFRB/KWREU` → curvy
-    - `KRUFT/KWREU/HREU` → crustily
+   - `PEU/KWRA/TPHOE` → piano
-    - > There are a lot of words that just *feel* wrong to use `EU` instead of `AOE` based on my experience using main.json.
-I haven't been able to figure out what causes this, so I've resorted to include both `EU` and `AOE` in these cases where it's ambiguous to me.
-However, if it's spelled with an I and has a long I sound, `EU` should be used.
-    - > this pattern is from main.json and its suffixes such as "-y", "-ry", "-ly", etc.
  - `-RBL` is used for the "shl" sound
    - `TK*EU/TPE/REPB/-RBL` → differential
    - `TPAOEU/TPHAPB/-RBL` → financial

-#### Breaking up multisyllable words
+ - Non-initial "X" can be written using `-BGS` or some variation of `-BG/S`
+   - `EBG/SE/KAOUGS` → execution
+   - `EBG/SEU/SKWREPBS` exigence
+     - Can also be written `EBG/S*EU/SKWREPBS` with `S*` representing "Z"
+   - `EBG/SULT` → exult
+     - Can also be written `EBG/S*ULT` with `S*` representing "Z"
+   - `EBG/SES` → excess
+   - `EBGS/TEPBD` → extend
+ - `-PLT` is used for the "-ment" cluster in addition to be being a suffix
+   - `SE/-PLT` → cement
+   - `KAFP/-PLT` → catchment
+   - `EBGS/PE/REUPLT` → experiment
+ - `-LT` is used for the "-let" cluster in addition to being a suffix
+   - `A/PHAOU/-LT` → amulet
+   - `TAB/-LT` → tablet
+   - `SKARLT` → scarlet
+ - Although a suffix, `-BL` can also be used as a compound cluster for the "-able" or "-ible" sound
+   - `KRAOU/-BL` → crucible
+   - `PAEURBL` → parable
+   - `A/HROUBL` → allowable

+#### Orthography
+Orthography has also largely been preserved with a few exceptions.
+ - Much like stock Plover theory, short vowels and schwas are represented with the vowel they are spelt with despite their sound
+   - `SKO/HRAR` → scholar
+   - `PWE/TER` → better
+   - `WORS` → worse
+   - `SU/PORT` → support
+   - `PHO/TPHEU/TOR` → monitor
+ - Final Z sounds are represented with `-Z` if they are spelt as such or will get around a conflict
+   - `SREUS/-BL` → visible
+   - `PHEUS/RABL` → miserable
+   - `TPHAOEZ` → knees (`TPHAOES` is niece)
+   - `SAOEZ` → seize
+ - Initial "ph" is represented with `TP*` to differentiate from regular "f"
+   - `TPO*E/TOE` → photo
+   - `TP*EU/HRO/SO/TP*ER` → philosopher
+ - Words starting with "X" are always written with `KP`
+   - `KPAOEU/HRO/TPO*EPB` → xylophone
+   - `KPEU` → xi

+#### Syllabic splitting
 main.json relies a lot on dropping unstressed vowels in order to break up words.
 Words such as "memorize" benefit from a rule like this as the middle syllable is essentially dropped, leaving it unambiguous as to where to break it up: `PHEPL/RAOEUZ`.

-This dictionary prioritizes entries that do not drop unstressed vowels for writing out (though many briefer entries use this principle).
+For write-outs, this dictionary does not rely as heavily on dropping unstressed vowels, though, this principle is still used for briefer entries.

-In order to split a word into multiple strokes, the following rules should be used:
+In order to split a word into multiple strokes syllabically, the following rules should be used:
  - Consonants should not be doubled across strokes
    - e.g., `PHE/PHOR/RAOEUZ` would not be correct as it doubles the R
  - Strokes after the initial one should not begin with a vowel
    - e.g., `PHEPL/OR/AOEUZ` is incorrect, the last two strokes begin with vowels
    - Apart from suffix strokes which are special
-      - e.g., `KWRAER` → "-ary"
+     - e.g., `A*R` → "-ar"

+In essence, every stroke should begin with a consonant and represent a different syllable of a word.
 There are, of course, exceptions to these rules which are covered later.
-I will refer to this style as the "normal" splitting method.

-"Normal" splitting method:
+Examples of using the syllabic splitting method:
  - `PHE/PHO/RAOEUZ` → memorize
- - `TPOE/TPHE/TEUBG` → phonetic
+ - `TPO*E/TPHE/TEUBG` → phonetic
  - `PEUBG/KHUR` → picture
  - `KAL/KAOU/HRAEU/TOR` → calculator
  - `RE/KOG/TPHEUGS` → recognition
  - `ABG/TEUF` → active
  - `AD/HAOE/SEUF` → adhesive

-"Normal" splitting with first stroke starting with a vowel:
  - `EUPL/POR/TAPBT` → important
  - `OE/PWAEU` → obey
  - `ABG/SES` → access

-It is also important to use prefixes and suffixes whenever possible.
-Some words cannot be split "normally" as they can be constructed using these special strokes.

-The following examples can only be written using suffix strokes:
- - `HRERPB/*ER` → learner
- - `KOP/KWREU` → copy
- - `TOG/-L` → toggle
- - `KEUT/KWREU` → kitty

-> NOTE: Even though "copy" is not related to "cop" and "kitty" is not related to "kit", using the `KWREU` suffix stroke is desirable as this leads to fewer word boundary issues.

-Prefixes may also be used in this manner.
- - `AOE/KHRAOE/SEU/KWRAS/TEUBG` → ecclesiastic
-    - Since `AOE` is the "e-" prefix, it is used instead of `AOEBG/HRAOE/...`

-If there are two vowels next to each other that have to be represented in two strokes, `KWR` is used as a linker between the vowels.
+Sometimes vowels might have to be spread across multiple strokes and it may be impossible to start a stroke with a consonant.
+If this is the case, use `KWR` as a linker between vowels.

-`KWR` as a linker between vowels:
  - `AOEU/KWROE/HREU` → aioli
  - `PEU/KWRA/TPHOE` → piano